Rafikooo/RefundPlugin/UPGRADE-2.0.md

            }
            ```

-1. The following classes where deprecated in 1.x and have been removed in 2.0:
+1. The following deprecated classes and interfaces have been removed in 2.0:

    - Sylius\RefundPlugin\Converter\LineItemsConverterInterface
    - Sylius\RefundPlugin\Converter\OrderItemUnitLineItemsConverter